shdlabs/SSTorytime/docs/graph_report.md

 all the weight in a directed graph flows to the sinks immediately, leaving all others empty.
 In a symmetrized (undirected graph), the flows reach equilibrium and the highest levels settle in the nodes that are best connected.
 The capacitance of these nodes tells us something about their topological connectivity, setting aside the directedness of the arrows.
+The graph_report tool reports the unbiased vector normalization of the principal eigenvector when removing all arrow directions but preserving their weights.

 For example, the report on the "LoopyLoo.n4l" graph, for leadsto links: